DarienLibrary/website_content/content/_finished/reopening/reopening.md

 #### Prioritizing Safety
 The following safety measures continue:

-* Masking inside the building
+* Masking inside the Children's Library
 * Enhanced cleaning procedures
 * Plexiglass at staffed service desks
-* Limited seating
-* Food and drinks may be enjoyed outside of the building
+* Food and drinks may be enjoyed everywhere but the Children's Library
 * Private study rooms are unavailable at this time.
 <br />

 </div>
 </div>

-In the coming months, we look forward to bringing back study rooms and indoor events.
+In the coming months, we look forward to bringing back meeting rooms and indoor events.
 Keep an eye on our website, [email newsletters](https://dar.to/2pZuw14 "email newsletters"), and social media (@darienlibrary) for the latest updates.
 <br />
 <br />
 <a href="#return">Return to the top of the page</a>